cloudogu/gitops-playground/README.md

 For example, `--base-url=http://localhost` leads to http://staging.petclinic-plain.petclinic.localhost/.

-The `.petlinic.` part can be overridden using `--petclinic-base-domain` (for the petlinic examples/exercises), or `--nginx-base-domain` (for the nginx examples/exercises).
+The `.petlinic.` part can be overridden usingdr `--petclinic-base-domain` (for the petlinic examples/exercises), or `--nginx-base-domain` (for the nginx examples/exercises).